HOW CHANGE HAPPENS

 - Capacity development and joint work will ENCOURAGE civil society to work more effectively.

-- Careful research, analysis and arguments will GALVANISE government, local and national, to respond.
+- Careful research, analysis and arguments will GALVANISE the government, local and national, to respond.

 - Thoughtful angles and engaging accessible content will GALVANISE media to cover citizen agency and civic space issues.